 Got Venison?
 Got a little free time?
 How about experimenting with do-it-yourself venison jerky?
-If you're like me, the start of a new year usually means a freezer full of venison and some free time, a perfect combination for creating jerky for my friends and family.
+If you're like me, the start of a new year usually means a freezer full of deer meat and some free time, a perfect combination for creating deer jerky for my friends and family.
 It's easy and only takes a few hours.

 - Ground meat jerky

 - Muscle jerky, made usually from round steak

 Whichever you choose, be sure to thaw the meat in the refrigerator.
 It's advised to use meat that's been previously frozen since the freezing process helps eliminate bacteria growth in the meat.

 Most jerky recipes require from 2-5 pounds of meat, so be sure to thaw the correct amount needed for your recipe.
 When using steak, it's easier to slice the meat thinly if it's slightly frozen.
 Slice thin, bite-size pieces and cut with the grain.

 Be sure click and try my homemade deer jerky recipes here.